-Now that we have used the lease test to identify operating leases, it’s time to calculate the lease liability credit to be included on the balance sheet.
+Now that we have used the lease test to identify operating vs. finance leases, it’s time to calculate the “right-of-use asset” and lease liability that will be included on the balance sheet.
 The lease liability is equal to the present value of the remaining lease payments.
 To determine this:

 First, determine the lease term.

 Next, calculate the total lease payments over the lease term.

 Finally, discount these payments using the appropriate discount rate to calculate the present value.